 - The Stochastic crosses up and out of the oversold (20) level.

 - A bullish confirmation candle forms.
-A bullish MACD crossover can be used as an extra confirmation.
+(Optional: A bullish MACD crossover can be used as an extra layer of confirmation).

 - The EMA 50 is below the EMA 100.